 My Take: I’ve found it to be a pretty reliable sensor for my setup.
 Here are a few things that stood out to me (image 1/2/3 in the gallery):

-It only supports BLE broadcast for data reporting, but there are a couple of ways to make it work in Home Assistant (HA).
+It only supports BLE broadcast for data reporting, so there is no easy way to make it work in Home Assistant with Local Automation (before 2024.10.0 release).

-I submitted a modification to HA (which will most likely be included in the 2024.10.0 release), adding support for a local BLE solution.
+I submitted a modification to HA (which is already included in the 2024.10.0 stable release), adding support for a local BLE solution.
 This method directly listens to the sensor’s BLE broadcasts, without relying on the cloud, allowing for local automation.

 (A friend of mine also uses ‘Xiaomi Gateway 3 for Home Assistant’ integration to read the sensor’s data, but I haven’t tried it myself because it requires downgrading Xiaomi Multimode Gateway’s firmware, which I prefer not to do.
 However, if you have an old gateway firmware and haven’t upgraded it, you could give it a try.)